Pyeongchang Olympics: Closing Ceremony Ends Biggest Winter Games Ever

 And then, from the program:

-"On the sloped stage reflecting the image of a guitar, loop dancers perform a mesmerising dance that defies gravity.
+"On the sloped stage reflecting the image of a guitar, loop dancers perform a mesmerizing dance that defies gravity.
 Geomungo players perform together with the band Jambinai.
 Korean dancers present a modern interpretation of a traditional dance while a solo dancer performs Spring Dance of Nightingale."

-... which leads, as it often does, to "The Light of Harmony and Solidarity: The lighting of the Prayer Pagoda unites everyone in the spirit of harmony and solidarity."
+... which leads to "The Light of Harmony and Solidarity: The lighting of the Prayer Pagoda unites everyone in the spirit of harmony and solidarity."

-This section of the ceremony will also feature a unique musical instrument called the geomungo, which dates to the 4th century.
+This section of the ceremony features a unique musical instrument called the geomungo, which dates to the 4th century.

 From the program guide: